ECMWFCode4Earth/open-data-explorer/openDataVisio/opendata/ifs-aifs.md

 Further information about the AIFS Ensemble model can be found [here](https://confluence.ecmwf.int/display/FCST/Implementation+of+AIFS+ENS+v1).
 :::

-Currently, a subset of the products provided by AIFS are also available in AIFS ENS.
+Currently, a subset of the products provided by AIFS **are not** also available in AIFS ENS.